S-map Online FAQ

 How often is S-map updated?

-A copy of the internal S-map spatial database is made once a month and posted to the S-map Online web service on a regular basis.
-All additions or edits to the internal S-map database will be uploaded at this time.
-The factsheet part of S-map Online (i.e. the soil properties of a sibling) is updated in real time.
+A copy of the internal S-map spatial database is posted to the S-map Online web service on a regular basis; typically once or twice a year depending on the volume of new mapping undertaken or if improved models are run.
+All additions or edits that have been made to the internal S-map database will be uploaded to S-map Online at this time.

 What is the difference between the LRI, FSLs and S-map?